plaindata-ai/censoredROC/cenROC_V1/README.md

 # censoredROC

-This function computes the time-dependent ROC curve for right censored survival data using the cumulative sensitivity and dynamic specificity definitions.
+CensoredROC allows the computation of the time-dependent ROC curve for right censored survival data using the cumulative sensitivity and dynamic specificity definitions.
 The ROC curves can be either empirical (non-smoothed) or smoothed with/wtihout boundary correction.
-It also calculates the time-dependent area under the ROC curve (AUC).
+It also calculates the time-dependent area under the ROC curve (AUC), the Youden index and can define an optimal cutoff for an independent continuous variables based on the Youden idex.

-This package was built taken the cenROC package in R (https://cran.rstudio.com/web/packages/cenROC/index.html) as a main reference.
+This package is based on the cenROC package that exists for R (https://cran.rstudio.com/web/packages/cenROC/index.html).
 The main idea was to allow Python users to apply the same tools.

 ## Getting Started